-By contrast, during the same period closing accounts transactions have partly lost importance in the market and decreased by some 20 per cent to approximately 35 per cent in 2019.3
+By contrast, closing accounts transactions have partly lost importance in the market and decreased by some 20 per cent to approximately 35 per cent in recent years.3

 In certain cases parties choose a hybrid structure.
-For example, if the locked box accounts are not sufficiently recent or if the locked box accounts are only finalised or audited after signing, but prior to closing, the parties may agree on an adjustment of the purchase price in case the locked box accounts are modified in the course of their finalisation or audit.
+For example, if the locked-box accounts are not sufficiently recent or if the locked-box accounts are only finalised or audited after signing, but prior to closing, the parties may agree on an adjustment of the purchase price in case the locked-box accounts are modified in the course of their finalisation or audit.